jwsloan/summer_to_remember/README.md

 Google Sign-In is now enabled for your project.
 You can now use Google authentication in your app.

 ## 2. Enable Google APIs and Set Up OAuth
+*(This process remains relevant.
+How Client IDs are used in SvelteKit will be detailed later.)*
 1. Go to [Google Cloud Console](https://console.cloud.google.com/).
 2. In the project picker, select your Firebase project.
 (If you don't see it, click 'All' or search by Project ID from Firebase Console > Project Settings.)
 3. Go to **APIs & Services > Library** and enable: